 Diarrhea can be caused by many reasons, viral or bacterial infection, food poisoning, irritable bowel syndrome, or some kind of food intolerance.
 Whatever the cause may be, the body’s ability to digest food becomes compromised when someone is suffering from diarrhea.
 Hence it is important to take precautions and choose your diet carefully.

-While protein and high fiber diet may be the recommended diet when your gut is healthy, it can easily spell trouble when you are suffering from diarrhea.
+While protein and high fiber diet may be the recommended diet when your gut is healthy, it can easily spell trouble when you are suffering from diarrhoea.
 Protein and fiber are harder to digest and may worsen the situation.

 Fat is pretty hard to digest too.
 Consuming fried and greasy food while recovering from diarrhea will wreak havoc on your digestive system.
 So stay away from all that’s fried.